-Optimus Ride, Clemson University, UC Berkeley, and Argonne National Labs selected for a DOE grant of up to $4.3 million to deploy one of the largest autonomous fleets in the US and conduct critical AV research
+Optimus Ride, Clemson University, UC Berkeley, and Argonne National Labs selected for a $4.3 million DOE project to deploy one of the largest autonomous fleets in the US and conduct critical AV research

 Optimus Ride is proud to partner with Clemson University, University of California, Berkeley, and Argonne National Laboratory to provide modern, practical mobility services for students, faculty, staff, and visitors at Clemson University and conduct cutting-edge research on the interplay of sustainability, rider behavior, and autonomous vehicles (AV).
-The Department of Energy (DOE) grant, of up to $4.3 million, will allow for one of the largest deployments of autonomous shuttles in the US over a three year period.
+The $4.3 million Department of Energy (DOE) project will allow for one of the largest deployments of autonomous shuttles in the US over a three year period.
 In support of the Biden-Harris Administration's goal of a net-zero emissions economy by 2050, this deployment is part of the DOE’s $60 million effort to fund 24 research and development projects that are decarbonizing the transportation sector and reducing CO2 emissions from passenger cars and light- and heavy-duty trucks.
 Optimus Ride is the sole AV company selected by the DOE to unite national energy initiatives, academic research, and measured advancement of AV technology.

 Opportunity for cutting-edge analysis and exploration